darshan106/Anime-Dashboard/README.md

     jupyter lab
     ```

-    - Open the `Anime.ipynb` notebook from the JupyterLab interface.
+    - Open the `Anime.py` notebook from the JupyterLab interface.

 3. **Explore the Dashboard:**
     - Run the notebook cells to load the data and generate the dashboard.